Skip to content

 Gulfstream Services Listed by play Ransomware Group

-On February 13, 2026, the ransomware group known as play added Gulfstream Services to its public leak site, confirming that internal files had been exfiltrated from the U.S.-based company during a ransomware attack.
+On February 13, 2026, the ransomware group known as play added Gulfstream Services to its public leak site, claiming that internal files had been exfiltrated from the U.S.-based company during a ransomware attack.

 Public reporting indicates that Gulfstream Services appears on the Play ransomware group's leak portal.
 The listing states that internal company files were taken.
 No specific total number of affected individuals has been disclosed, and the precise volume or sensitivity of the stolen data remains unclear from available information.
 The incident follows the group's typical pattern of encrypting victim systems and then publishing samples of exfiltrated material when ransom demands are not met.